antonsirocka/blog/content/posts/2020-09-18---How-does-a-single-vm-performance-compare-to-multiple-vms-in-iis.md

 ## Infrastructure setup

 The infrastructure setup consists of an Azure API management instance, followed by an application gateway that serves as a load balancer and TLS termination point.
 The traffic is load balanced to a virtual machine scaleset, which contains either 1 or 2 VM instances (in this case a DS12_v2 size).
 I've used two JMeter profiles.
-One that generates a substantial traffic (load profile A), but enough to saturate the instances.
-I've then created a second load profile B, which generates traffic levels sufficient enough to saturate the instances to a point when service degradation occurs.
+One that generates a medium level of traffic (load profile A).
+I've then created a second load profile B, which generates traffic levels sufficient enough to saturate the instances to a point when service degradation could occur.

 Infrastructure setup with a single VM instance:
 ![1-vm-configuration.jpg](/media/1-vm-configuration.jpg)